 Interested applicants must have a minimum GPA of 3.0 to be considered for this program.
 The Graduate Record Exam is required (the Medical College Admission Test or Dental Admission Test is also accepted).

-Fall 2020 applicants: To apply, complete the online application via the Post Baccalaureate Centralized Application Service.
-The Fall 2020 application will open August 21, 2019.
+To apply, complete the online application via the Post Baccalaureate Centralized Application Service.
+The Fall 2020 application opens August 2019.

 Because this is a fall-start only program, if you select a spring start your application will not be reviewed.
 Applicants will be notified via email by the first week of June with an admission decision.